smcgdub/MS4_In_Safe_Hands/README.md

 #### **2.15 - Sign Up & Real Emails** ####

-* If a uer wishes to become a registered user on the site they can do so in a matter of minutes.
+* If a user wishes to become a registered user on the site they can do so in a matter of minutes.
 The step by step process is:
 1. Click on the My Account icon in the top right and side of the page on desktop or in the top row on mobile, from the drop down menu click on Register.
 2. On the sign up page the user will be asked for their email address, to create their own username, and to enter a password of their choosing.